TL;DR

 - Level of Cover: You can typically insure up to 50-65% of your gross monthly income.

 - Definition of Incapacity: This is crucial.
 The best definition is 'Own Occupation'.
-This means the policy will pay out if you are unable to do your specific job as a supermarket worker.
+This means the policy may pay out if you are unable to do your specific job as a supermarket worker.
 Other definitions, like 'Suited Occupation' or 'Any Occupation', are less comprehensive and should be carefully considered.

 For someone on their feet all day, a back injury could be debilitating.
 While you might be able to do a desk job ('Any Occupation'), you wouldn't be able to do your own job.
 This is why the 'Own Occupation' definition is so important.